<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=6061692&amp;fmt=gif">

 Help your landlords stay up to date on the latest news in the lettings industry and the rental market with our editable email newsletter template.

-At a regional level, the North West, South East and West Midlands all recorded year-on-year rent rises of over 5%.
-At the other end of the scale, the East Midlands recorded an annual rise of less than 1%.
+At a regional level, the North West and the South East recorded year-on-year rent rises of over 5%.
+At the other end of the scale, the West Midlands recorded an annual rise of less than 3%.

 Click on region names to toggle them on and off